 Total Mind Fuck – Glan Conwy based punk band formed in 1988 feat Drew (voc), Tea Bags (bass), Steve Campbell (gtr) (later of Spoilt Victoria and Mr Grimsdale).
 Played a few gigs with 4Q in 1988 before splitting.
 Better known as TMF and then changed their name to Baby Burger.
 Drew was spotted on TV on a prog restoring garden furniture in 2005.

 To The Nines – Colwyn Bay punk-hardcore band (formed late07) from the ashes of Seize The Day, Out of Use.
 Feat; Ron (voc), Jay (gtr), Steve (gtr), Matt (bass) (also of Global Parasite, ex Alien Matter), Ton (drms) (also of Instant Agony). (website)

-Touchstone – Buckley band (c1983) feat; Lawrence Madigan (from Broughton), Ken Williamson and Simon Thompson (Tonk) (from Buckley), Stephen Barkhill (from Northop Hall) and Egg (from Llandudno).
-Played a fair sized gig (about 400) at Elfed High School, they had a full PA shipped in (with 2 engineers) from Manchester and did the best with the school stage lights and a smoke machine.
+Touchstone – Buckley band (c 1983) feat; Lawrence Madigan (from Broughton), Ken Williamson and Simon Thompson (Tonk) (from Buckley), Stephen Barkhill (from Northop Hall) and Egg (from Llandudno).
+Played a fair sized gig (to about 400) at Elfed High School, they had a full PA shipped in (with 2 engineers) from Manchester and did their best with the school stage lights and a smoke machine.
 Besides a suprisingly big fan base around the Buckley area, Egg also bussed in coach load from Llandudno.
 Lawrence now runs his own studio.
-Egg has some musical bits for Channel 4 and recorded a few tracks.
+Egg has done some musical bits for Channel 4 and recorded a few tracks. (cutting)

 A Town Like Alice – Bethesda based outfit (pre-1992).
 More info req’d.